 - This will very likely never happen to you ever again.

-You always keep the ball.
+You keep the ball.
 No matter what.
-(The bozo kid who caught the ball in the next section over tossed it back, much to the delight of the 30,000 Mets fans on hand.
+Always.
+The bozo kid who caught the ball in the next section over from us tossed it back, much to the delight of the 30,000 Mets fans on hand.
 What are parents teaching kids these days?

-She was great.
-In fact, both babies (toddlers, dammit!) were great.
+Little One, it turned out, was great.
+In fact, both babies — dammit, TODDLERS — were great.
 Much better than ever could have been hoped for.
 They even let us stay through the entire game (Reds won 7-4).
 Who could ask for more than that?
 A perfect game on a perfect day with the perfect effing offspring?
 Who could want more than that?

-(Well, if Joey Votto had smacked that ball about 14 or 15 feet farther to the left and about three rows up, that would’ve been alright, too.)
+Well, if Joey Votto had smacked that ball about 14 or 15 feet farther to the left and about three rows up, that would’ve been all right, too.

-ABOUT THE AUTHOR: “Babies and Baseball” author Jason Duncan (holding Little One in the photo above) is a full-time stay-at-home-dad, writer, blogger, fly fisher and terrier owner.
+Jason Duncan (holding Little One in the photo) is a full-time stay-at-home dad, writer, blogger, fly fisher and terrier owner.